Viperz75/Jar/README.md

 ## License

-Jar's code is available under a GPL v3 license, this excludes:
+Jar's code is available under a GPL v3 license.
+However, if you decide to make a new app using JAR code then you must use your own

 * Jar icons, logos, mascots, marketing materials, and assets.
 * Jar animations and videos.